sdetmharinavi/hnvtx/scripts/output.md

     dexieTable: localDb.v_user_profiles_extended,
     enabled: authState === 'authenticated' && !!user?.id,
     staleTime: 5 * 60 * 1000,
+    // THE FIX: Force autoSync to true for permissions.
+    // We want to check roles in the background on load to ensure security.
+    autoSync: true
   });

   const profile = profiles[0] || null;